 Get lost in the old bazaar and visit the Grand Mosque, explore the old city walls for amazing views over the city.
 Another great viewpoint is the Tophane Park where you will find the clocktower.
 Don’t forget to drink tea at Koza Han, the old caravanserai in the historical center.

-Click here for a full list of the best things to do in Bursa.
+Click here for a full list of the best things to do in Bursa in 2021.

 In Bursa you can take one of the longest cable cars in the world.
 A 10-km ride will take you up to 2,500 meter to Mount Uludag.
 Another great place to visit in Turkey is the UNESCO World Heritage site of Cumalikizik, 20 minute drive away from Bursa.
 This historical village is more than 700 years old.